zibhub/GNDMS/0.6.x/installation-guide/index.md

         gsiftp://more.bar.org/tmp/gndms/RW/f521ba10-a06a-11df-b70c-f2b2b7430fda failure
         Server refused performing the request. ...`
 </code></pre>
-: Or the client prints out infinite `Waiting for transfer to finish...` messages and the destination directory contains a single empty file, please ensure the both grid-ftp servers are running, accepting your credential and can talk to each other.
-Best way to verify this is to search the test-clients output for a line like:
+: or the client prints out infinite `Waiting for transfer to finish...` messages and the destination directory contains a single empty file, please ensure that both grid-ftp servers are running, accepting your credential and can talk to each other.
+The best way to verify this is to search the test-clients output for a line like:
 <pre><code>
     Copy gsiftp://some.foo.org:2811/tmp/srcDir ->